 - Don’t write more than you need to

 - Use plain English to convey your thoughts

 While drafting, keep referring to the goal and the audience to stay on track.

-After you’re done preparing your draft, you should also include a few visuals (flowcharts, illustrations, screenshots, etc.) to augment your document.
+After you prepare your draft, you should include a few visuals (flowcharts, illustrations, screenshots, etc.) to augment your document.

 If they’re available, you may also choose to add the graphics as you write the draft.
 Some writers even prefer adding them during the outlining phase.
-You’re free to do whatever feels right/based on your special circumstances.
+You’re free to do whatever feels correct based on your particular circumstances.

-These visuals can be used to emphasize a point, further explain a technical concept, help out the reader, and just make your document look so much better.
+Technical writers can use these visuals to emphasize a point, further explain a technical concept, help the reader, and make your document look much better.